The Ultimate Franklin Fall Bucket List

 Timberland Park

-Enjoy the changing leaves on a walk-in rustic Timberland Park, located on the Natchez Trace Parkway in Franklin.
+Enjoy the changing leaves on a walk in rustic Timberland Park, located just off the Natchez Trace Parkway in Franklin.
 All the hikes here are lovely, but I especially recommend the 2.5 mile Big East Fork Reserve loop trail, which includes a hilly forest, a beautiful meadow, a large pond, and other surprises.

 Be sure to pick up a map at the Visitor Center before you set off on the trails to avoid getting turned around.